joshbeard/joshbeard.me-website/uses.md

 * MacBook Pro (2021) (Work).
 Runs macOS.
 * MacBook Air (2012).
 Runs macOS.
 * Apple Magic Keyboard (2022).
-I've used many mechanicals and other styles over this years but can't find anything I like more than this.
+I've used many mechanicals and other styles over the years but can't find anything I like more than this.
 I love the low profile and the feel.
 * Home server: Dell PowerEdge T410 (Runs Proxmox on Debian)